ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 1.md

 "The premonitions I've had of Cath are... distorted, almost like I'm not supposed to see them.
 He's the only time my signet experiences disturbances in how it typically works.
 Him and *you.*"

-Dain cracks his fingers, working his index of the knuckle of each one, pressing until the bones bend stiffly.
+Dain cracks his fingers, working his index fingers over the knuckle of each joint, pressing until the bones bend stiffly, then pop.

 Cath wasn't normal, this was obvious.
 Not in the ways dragons had been as studied by humans; his dragon had an oddly stoic, nonchalant disposition.
 He wasn't keen on being unnecessarily aggressive and, in observation of other riders, he seemed particularly inclined to make Dain's life easier.